 — Susan Pieters, Editor, PULP Literature

-The big news is the 2016 release (2nd Edition) of Bob's debut novel "Paperboy," originally published in 2011.
-The new release is now available everywhere in print and in a variety of digital formats.
+The NEW release (2nd Edition) of Bob's debut novel "Paperboy," (originally published in 2011,) is now available everywhere in print and in all digital formats.

 For more news and updates read on...

 Renown for his very brief stories, Bob has been called a master of Micro Fiction and a pioneer of Flash Fiction.
 The New Yorker took note of his 25 word contribution to the Norton Anthology HINT FICTION

 Over the years Thurber's work has received a long list of awards & citations, including:

 • The Barry Hannah Fiction Prize

 • Newport Review's Flash Fiction Award

 • Finalist for Esquire’s Short-short Fiction Contest

 Mr. Thurber is terse and surgical.
 He gives us only what we really need to see and know.
 I could not put this book down.
 I had to watch.
 Because, like in all great novels, the book was about me.
 I may not have had Jack's exact situation, but I related to it.
 It took great courage to write this novel and I commend Mr. Thurber for it.
 If only 10% of it is based on any of his own truth, than he is a hero.
 I found the paperboy I was looking for in this book.
 Thurber captures every bit of what it's like to work such a hard and thankless job (if only paper-routes were still given to boys).
 Paperboy however is not about a paperboy, it's about a boy as thin and fragile as a sheet of newsprint.
 This is a coming-of-age novel on meth.
 I highly recommend it to all brave readers who seek out truth, no matter how ugly it may be.